anyascii/anyascii/README.md

 ## Examples

-Representative examples for different languages comparing the Any-Ascii output to the conventional romanization.
+Representative examples for different languages comparing the AnyAscii output to the conventional romanization.

 |Language (Script)|Input|Output|Conventional|
 |---|---|---|---|